Installation and Dismantle

 Exhibitor Appointed Contractor

-All EACs and contractors, suppliers and vendors who work in the facility must be identified with the WIS Badge or the credential issued by McCormick Place.
+- All EACs and contractors, suppliers and vendors who work in the facility must be identified with the WIS Badge or the credential issued by the Walter E. Washington Convention Center.

 To assist you in planning for your participation in the forthcoming convention, we are certain you will appreciate knowing in advance that union labor will be required for certain aspects of your exhibit handling.
-To help you understand the various union jurisdictions in the Chicago, IL area, we ask you to read the following.
+To help you understand the various union jurisdictions in the Washington, DC area, we ask you to read the following.

 Exhibitor Booth Set-Up/Dismantle Information